Kathleen was part of a film team for the documentary, “BIG LIES”

 From Dr. Igor Runov, BIG LIE’s producer: “Stalin’s merciless farm policy opened the way to mass political repressions from the 1930s to 1950s, and had long term social and demographic consequences which were not overcome until now.
 Eighty-five years later in Russia there is still not a single memorial to this most vicious human sacrifice committed by the State in modern history.”

-In BIG LIES, Kathleen is making her debut as a documentary film narrator.
+In BIG LIES, Kathleen makes her debut as a documentary film narrator.
 As an American writer with Slavic ancestry, and one who has traveled widely throughout Russia, she is drawn to this tragic history.
 On camera, she talks about the repercussions of this misguided USSR policy and reflects on the failure of society and its government leaders to tell the real truth about these events.

 As a creative writing instructor, Kathleen Witkowska Tarr has designed and taught several seminars and workshops for 49 Writers/Alaska Writing Center, and for Opportunities for Lifelong Learning (UAA), geared to intermediate to advanced writers.

 In her short course, The Spiritual in Writing: Across Faiths, Genres & Time, she introduces writers to the topic of “spiritual writing”—writings from the seekers, dreamers, pilgrims, saints, mystics and spiritual masters across faith traditions (Judaism; Christianity; Islam; Buddhism); across genres poetry/fiction/nonfiction); and across international borders.

 Along with the Russia-born poet, editor, and language teacher, Olga Livshin, Kathleen has also designed and taught, Writing with Anna Akhmatova.
 In this popular seminar, participants are introduced to Anna Andreyevna Akhmatova (1889-1966), one of Russia’s greatest poets whose life embodied the notion that “great poetry is often a response to total disaster.”

 Kathleen occasionally offers professional communication services in writing and editing, including book proposal development; technical writing; speech writing; and editorial services for nonfiction manuscript development.
 For more information, please contact Kathleen.